 Nerve testing is highly beneficial to those who are experiencing chronic pain or may be suffering from a nerve disorder.
 By undergoing nerve testing, your health care professional is able to more adequately determine the location and severity of your condition.
 This is an important step in ensuring that you are able to receive a treatment plan that is catered specifically to your needs.
 Many who have undergone nerve testing report minimal discomfort during testing.
 In some cases, there may be a very mild soreness in the areas where the electrode needles were inserted during testing.

-At Total Health and Peak Medical, we strive to provide each patient with individualized care.
+At Total Health Physical Medicine & Rehabilitation Center, we strive to provide each patient with individualized care.
 Whether you require nerve testing due to chronic pain or a nerve disorder, we focus on the root cause of your discomfort.
 This allows us to develop one-of-a-kind treatment plans that are unique to your pain as well as your lifestyle.

 Any information submitted will be forwarded to our office by email and not via a secure messaging system.
 This form should not be used to transmit private health information, and we disclaim all warranties with respect to the privacy and confidentiality of any information submitted through this form.